 - Another study published in the journal of Evidence-Based Complementary and Alternative Medicine analyzed the findings of seven scientific articles.
 Similarly to the first study, the authors concluded that “Acupuncture therapy is more effective than qrtificial tears for dry eye syndrome“.

-Centre of Balance Hamilton – How Can an Acupuncturist Help?
+Centre of Balance – How Can an Acupuncturist Help?

 So how do TCM and acupuncture treat dry eyes?
-When you visit a credible acupuncture clinic like Centre of Balance in Hamilton, a qualified acupuncturist will conduct tests to determine the underlying cause (internal organ imbalances) of your dry eyes.
+When you visit credible acupuncture clinics like Centre of Balance in Hamilton and Remuera, Auckland, a qualified acupuncturist will conduct tests to determine the underlying cause (internal organ imbalances) of your dry eyes.
 They may also collect historical information on your physical, mental, and even emotional health.
 This helps facilitate holistic healing.